W. E. Hill & Sons

-W. E. Hill & Sons (1880) is a London-based firm that specialises in violins and other string instruments, and bows.
+W. E. Hill & Sons is a British firm based in London that specialises in violins and other string instruments, and bows.
 It was also known as William Ebsworth Hill & Sons or William E. Hill & Sons.

-Overview
+History

+In 1762, The name Hill was built on a long family history of violin and bow making, dates back under the luthier Joseph Hill.

 Founded by William Ebsworth Hill at Wardour Street in 1880 and moved to 38 New Bond Street in 1887, ten years later relocated to 140 New Bond Street.
-In 1887 built workshops in Hanwell and extended them in 1904.
-The name W. E. Hill & Sons is built on a long family history of violin making, going back to William Ebsworth's great-grandfather, Joseph Hill.
+They built workshops in Hanwell in 1887, and extended them in 1904.
 The firm soon gained a widespread reputation for expertise and dealing in fine instruments.
 They were also established as makers of instruments, bows, cases and fittings.
 A Hill's Certificate of Authenticity is considered definitive worldwide throughout the firm's history and their publications on Stradivari and Guarneri are still industry standards.

 Many fine craftsmen worked for the firm.
 For much of the 20th century, the Hill workshop employed England's best bow makers, who created bows renowned for character and consistency.
 Hill violins, cellos and cases are also highly regarded.
 Their other products included varnish cleaner, violin e-strings, rosin, peg paste, music stands, chinrests, and specialist tools.

 Over the years many of the most celebrated instruments by Stradivari, Amati, and Guarneri passed through Hill & Sons.
 They built up one of the most notable collections of stringed instruments which can be seen at the Ashmolean Museum in Oxford, including the "Messiah" Stradivari from 1716.

-In the mid-1970s Hills bought 'Havenfields' in Great Missenden, Buckinghamshire and moved to the workshop there.
+In the mid-1970s Hills bought 'Havenfields' in Great Missenden, Buckinghamshire and had its workshop there until 1992.

-W. E. Hill and Sons closed the workshop at Havenfields in 1992.